status-im/nimbus-eth2/docs/the_style_book/src/04_errors.md

     * Translating exceptions has high visual overhead, specially when hierachy is used - not practical, all advantages lost
 * Should `raises` be used?
     * Equivalent to `Result[T, SomeError]` but lacks generics
-    * Additive - asymptotically tends towards `raises: [CatchableError]` if exceptions are not handled along the way, making it useless
+    * Additive - asymptotically tends towards `raises: [CatchableError]`, losing value unless exceptions are translated locally
-    * No way to transport accurate raises type information across Future/async/generic code boundaries - no `raisesof` `typeof` equivalent
+    * No way to transport accurate raises type information across Future/async/generic code boundaries - no `raisesof` equivalent of `typeof`

 ### Background